pnp/cli-microsoft365/docs/docs/contribute/new-command/build-command-logic.md

 }
 ```

 After this, the new command will be fully functional.
-During the development, it can be useful to have `npm run watch` running in the background.
+During development, it can be useful to have `npm run watch` running in the background.
 This builds the entire project first.
-After this, a watcher will make sure that every time a file is saved, an incremental build is triggered.
-This means that not the entire project is rebuilt but only the changed files.
-That way you can easily apply new changes to the command and test it out locally.
+After this, a watcher will ensure that every time a file is saved, an incremental build is triggered.
+This means that not the entire project is rebuilt, but only the changed files.
+That way, you can easily apply new changes to the command and test it out locally.

 > In the end, your command file will look something like this: [group-get.ts](https://github.com/pnp/cli-microsoft365/blob/main/src/m365/spo/commands/group/group-get.ts)

-## Running it locally
+## Running it Locally

-Before creating a PR you should test your code locally.
-This will help you to catch bugs, errors, and performance issues early on and ensures that the code is functioning as intended before it is made available to real users.
+Before creating a PR, you should test your code locally.
+This will help you catch bugs, errors, and performance issues early on and ensure that the code functions as intended before it is made available to real users.
 You can execute `npm run watch` to start a live watcher.
-This will build the entire project first and after this, a watcher will make sure that every time a file is saved, an incremental build is triggered.
-This means that not the entire project is rebuilt but only the changed files.
-This makes it easy to do some quick changes and test them immediately after you have saved them.
+This will build the entire project first, and after that, a watcher will ensure that every time a file is saved, an incremental build is triggered.
+This means that not the entire project is rebuilt, but only the changed files.
+This makes it easy to make quick changes and test them immediately after saving them.

-If this command fails, be sure to check if your environment has been set up correctly following the guidelines of ["Setting up your local project"](../environment-setup.md#setting-up-your-local-project)
+If this command fails, be sure to check if your environment has been set up correctly following the guidelines of ["Setting up your local project"](../environment-setup.md#setting-up-your-local-project).

+## Next Step

+Now that the command is fully functional we will need to add some tests to ensure that the command works as expected.
+This will be explained in the next chapter: [Unit Tests](./unit-tests.md).